valentynkt/BackendGarden/content/notes/Digital Garden.md

 - **Follow on Telegram**: https://t.me/backend_garden ^67cd7c

 Feel free to explore at your pace, revisit when you need, and discover gems that enhance your developer journey.
 Let's make learning and growing in backend development an exciting adventure together!

+# References

+https://maggieappleton.com/garden-history  - more about Digital Garden